civican/legisinfo/44-1/bills/C-20/bill_text.md

     an individual who has written permission to make the representations from the individual at whom the conduct was directed.

+  **(1.1)** Union representatives for the RCMP employee or CBSA employee, as the case may be, whose conduct is the subject matter of the complaint must also be given an opportunity to make representations.

   **(2)** Representations, including any personal information contained in them, received by the Commission in relation to the complaint must be disclosed as soon as feasible to the RCMP or Agency, as the case may be.

   **(3)** If feasible, representations disclosed to the RCMP under subsection (2) must be taken into account by a conduct authority or conduct board in determining a conduct measure to be imposed under Part IV of the `Royal Canadian Mounted Police Act`.